lkq1220/paper-note/113-a-low-power-wide-area-network-information-monitoring-system-by-combining-nb-iot-and-lora.md

 #### 5. Conclusion
 - an LPWAN information monitoring approach based on NB-IoT and LoRa with a solar power supply system
 - low power consumption and provides a reliable guarantee for the long-term operation of the system
-- need to test communications between more LoRa nodes to adapt to the requirements of widerarea information collection and system stability.
+- need to test communications between more LoRa nodes to adapt to the requirements of wide area information collection and system stability.